 Gymatic app for Apple Watch

-Gymatic has an option that provides you auto-rep counting, which is definitely very useful.
+Gymatic has an option that provides you with auto-rep counting, which is very useful.

 Some like panned regimented training, while others like to freestyle it.

-Gymatic has a large section of followers who belong to the freestyle camp of strength training.
+Gymatic has many followers who belong to the freestyle camp of strength training.

-It also gets frequent updates, and the app developers are always adding new features and data points.
+It also gets frequent updates, and the app developers are constantly adding new features and data points.

-If you never liked the idea of planning out the exercise, weights, and reps before you even get to the gym, Gymatic would work really well in the background without you having to do too much.
+If you never liked planning out the exercise, weights, and reps before you even get to the gym, Gymatic would work well in the background without you having to do too much.